Walgreens Boots Alliance Inc. (WBA) Analysis & Forecast for 2021

 Walgreens Boots Alliance Inc. (WBA): Who are the competitors?

-The company’s main competitors (and peers) include PetMed Express Inc. (PETS) that is trading 24.15% up over the past 12 months.
-Short interest in the company’s stock has risen 6.52% from the last report on Jan 14, 2021 to stand at a total of 15.05 million short shares sold with a short interest ratio of 2.51.
+The company’s main competitors (and peers) include PetMed Express Inc. (PETS) that is trading 32.16% up over the past 12 months.
+Short interest in the company’s stock has fallen -14.55% from the last report on Jan 28, 2021 to stand at a total of 15.27 million short shares sold with a short interest ratio of 2.26.